kperusko/cheatsheet/linux.md

 Shift+Insert (paste)

-apt-get install packageNameFoo (installs a packageNameFoo program from the default repository) apt-get update (updates versions of the apps) apt-get purge packageNameFoo (deletes packageNameFoo program)
+apt-get install packageNameFoo (installs a packageNameFoo program from the default repository) apt-get update (resynchronizes package index from their sources - updates versions of the apps in the APT) apt-get purge packageNameFoo (remove packageNameFoo program and clear configuration files for the package)

 apt-cache show packageNameFoo (displays detailed info about current and installed package) apt-cache policy packageNameFoo (displays only verision info about current and installed package)